leakagelib API documentation¶

 obs_id (str or None, optional) – The observation ID to load.
 If None, loads whatever data is pointed to by prepath.

 event_dir (str or None, optional) – Name of the directory containing the event files.
-Default (None) is interpreted as event_l2 if source indicates Moments data, and event_nn if it indicates NN results.
+Default is event_l2

 energy_cut (tuple of float, optional) – Event energy range in keV.
 Default is (2, 8).